agatheblues/agator9999/README.md

 **Setting your admin rights + Discogs secret**

-The first time you access agator9999, you won't be able to login.
+The first time you start agator9999, you won't be able to login.
 Enable login with your Google account and you should at this moment only have read access.
 After you have logged in once, you can go set yourself as an admin:

 11. Go to Firebase Authentication Page and go to Sign-in Method.
 Enable Google as an authentication provider.
 12. In the Firebase Authentication Console, go to the `Users` tab.